Facebook Pixel

 READ TO GROW,

-READ TO INNOVATE.
-EVENT
+READ TO INNOVATE

 From its inception, a mainstay of CKS’ mission has been to foster a reading culture among Cambodian youth.
-CKS Library regularly organizes and participates in outreach events, providing a lively children’s library, a reading contest, a book fair and many other events, including the CKS-sponsored Siem Reap Mini Book Fair.
+CKS Library regularly organizes and participates in outreach events, providing a lively children’s library, a reading contest, a book fair and many other events, including the CKS-organized Siem Reap Mini Book Fair.

 Publishing in Cambodia Project